VivianWilde/desi-api-drafting/userdocs/userdoc.md

 ## Filetypes
 For the `zcat/download` endpoints in the web app, the file that is returned defaults to a FITS file.
 However, you can add a `?filetype=<type>` query parameter to the request to get the data in a fomat you specify.
-At the moment only FITS and JSON are supported.
+At the moment only FITS and JSON are supported, we plan to add support for CSV and other files soon.

 # Web API
 The web app exposes an API to request either the raw data or visualisations of it.